The Best Restaurants In The Mission guide image

 Whenever the craving for fresh aguachile, incredible ceviches, and tender quesabirria hits, our internal GPS always leads us to Chuy’s Fiestas.
 The Mexican restaurant is the perfect place to come with a group and get into a family-style spread of all of the above.
 The menu is pretty big, but if you focus on the seafood, you can’t go wrong.
 Wash it all down with one of their massive micheladas with a tamarind straw.

 Stepping into Rintaro always feels like we’ve left the city completely.
 The string-light-filled courtyard is surrounded by plants, and the high-ceilinged dining room reminds us of a day spa we'd gladly move into.
 Space aside, the izakaya food keeps us coming back.
-Dishes are last-meal worthy, like the crispy-skinned tsukune yakitori with a side of rich egg yolk dipping sauce, and hand-rolled udon topped with a lingcod fishcake that soaks up dashi broth like a sponge.
+Dishes are last-meal worthy, like the crispy-skinned tsukune with a side of rich egg yolk dipping sauce, and hand-rolled udon topped with a lingcod fishcake that soaks up dashi broth like a sponge.
 Get here with your parents, a group of friends, or someone you want to impress.

 We swing by this Arab bakery for midday lunches with friends, even those who are visiting the city for the first time.
 This Mission spot serves incredible pastries, chicken wraps, flatbreads, and hummus, all of which are great for sharing out on their sunny parklet.
-Make sure to get any dish that comes out of the oven—this is a bakery, after all—like the freshly-baked mana’eesh smeared with caramelized onion purée, or a falafel sandwich on ring-shaped sesame bread.
+Make sure to get any dish that comes out of the oven—this is a bakery, after all—like the freshly baked mana’eesh smeared with caramelized onion purée, or a falafel sandwich on ring-shaped sesame bread.
 If you don’t get the creamy hummus topped with sumac, chickpeas, and a pool of olive oil, you will have recurring regret.

 Penny Roma is the younger sibling restaurant to the certified Cal-Ital pasta icon, Flour + Water.
 But despite having a lot to live up to, the Mission spot holds its own by focusing on traditional-leaning dishes that might convince you to buy a one-way ticket to a countryside villa somewhere in Italy.
 The fresh, handmade pastas change from time to time—if it's on the menu, the pillow-like agnolotti dal plin is a must-order, as is the tortelloni with a roasted squash filling that tastes like fall in a spoon.
 Sip on some wine as you contemplate the pros and cons of booking that flight.